 I hope ManFish can show audiences that the DIY filmmakers can make something just as entertaining and interesting as the big-budget productions.
 The Indie film scene in the UK is really pulling out all the punches at the moment.
 There are so many brilliant films out and coming out soon, and I hope our film will make people want to watch more films that are maybe a little different, a little rough around the edges and a little weird.
 Weird is good, long live weird…

 ManFish will be showing at Picturehouse Stratford on Friday 20 May as part of Sci Fi London.
+It is out now on Sky Store.
 Find out more here.